New Student's Guide

 More information on recognition of studies and competence will be told in group initiation sessions.
 You can find more comprehensive instructions in Messi.

 Planning the studies and guidance

-Information on accreditation of previous studies and competence is perhaps given already in the info letter of your degree programme and you will have more information about it in the begining of your studies.
+Information on accreditation of previous studies and competence is given in the beginning of your studies.
 You can also ask more about accreditation from your tutor teacher.

 The tutor teacher will familiarize you with the studies and study environment and will support you througout your studies.
 The tutor teacher will provide information on the planning of studies, current issues and support measures related to the studies.